monokano/Glyphs-Scripts/README.md

     * If the .rotat glyph already exists, the base glyph is placed as a component.
   * If the selected glyph is a .rotat glyph, the base glyph is placed as a component.
     * If the base glyph does not exist, the selected .rotat glyph will be removed.
-  * If the width of the base glyph is greater than or equal to Em, the .rotat glyph is not created.
-    * If The .rotat glyph already exists, it will be removed.
 #### How to use
 Select the glyphs in List View before running this script.
 Be sure to update the feature after running.
 No Python module required.